 The other day I met up with a school buddy, and we chatted for long hours about how age has taken a toll on our health.
 It’s incredible how he spoke at length about his dangerous cholesterol levels and decided to go the ‘red yeast rice powder’ way.
 For most of us, the hype about red yeast rice is unknown.
 Still, firm statements from my friend about the use, efficacy, safety, and awareness about dosage and brands of supplements containing the component convinced me.

-The matter called red yeast rice.
+The matter is called red yeast rice.

 To get to the basics, the substance called red yeast rice is extracted from fermented rice using yeast (Monascus Purpureus).
 Apart from that, a host of ingredients constitute this powder, which is seen to lower and control cholesterol levels.